HarishvinS/neophysics/README.md

 # Neophysics - Natural Language Physics Engine

 A machine learning-powered 3D physics simulation engine that interprets natural language commands and generates realistic physics scenarios.
-Built with PyBullet for physics simulation and OpenAI's gpt-oss-20b for advanced natural language understanding with chain-of-thought reasoning.
+Built with PyBullet for physics simulation, a finetuned T5 model or OpenAI's gpt-oss-20b for advanced natural language understanding with chain-of-thought reasoning.

+### Important - OpenAI gpt-oss-20b is not fine-tuned, more data is needed for T5 model to be generalizable

+Due to a lack of compute power and hardware limitations, I was unable to fine-tune gpt-oss-20b for the purposes of this project.
+Please feel free to fine-tune with the provided scripts and utilize gpt-oss-20b as you wish.
+If you wish to use this program as is, please run `python src/main.py --model t5-trained` to use the fine tuned T5 model.

+Also, the fine-tuned T5 model is trained on very narrow use cases.
+As such, the current trained model will not be available.
+The trained model will be published in the upcoming weeks after further training is completed.
+In the meantime, feel free to train the model on your own.

+I realize these things make this project completely dysfunctional for most people.
+However, for the sake of documentation and building in public, I still chose to make this public.

 ## Overview